Last Updated on March 1, 2023 by Marjon Ramos

 You can safely leave your rabbits alone for 24 hours given that they have enough food and water for the duration.
-Longer than that, you should have someone to check on your rabbit every 12 hours to make sure they’re alright and have enough food and water.
+Longer than that, you should have someone check on your rabbit every 12 hours to make sure they’re alright and have enough food and water.

 How long can you leave a rabbit alone?

 Leaving a rabbit alone for more than 24 hours could lead to your rabbit developing depression or getting stressed out.
-Depressed and stressed rabbits will have decreased appetite that could lead to them not eating enough fiber.
+Depressed and stressed rabbits will have a decreased appetite and that could lead to them not eating enough fiber.

 That in turn could lead to dangerous digestive issues like GI stasis.

 If you’re a person who’s not home for long periods of time, consider getting another rabbit.
-Two rabbits could keep each other company while you’re gone, given that both have enough food and water for the duration.
+Two rabbits could keep each other company while you’re gone, given that they have enough food and water for the duration.

 Can rabbits be left alone for 8 hours?

-I myself who have two rabbits would leave them for 8-10 hours a day while I’m working.
+I myself, who have two rabbits, would leave them for 8–10 hours a day while I’m working.

 What I did was buy them a huge hay rack and provide them with 2 water bowls.
 That’s more than enough for them to last a day.